 Give Yourself Time: How long does it take to grant forgiveness to a spouse who cheated?
 As long as it takes.
 By agreeing to attempt reconciliation, both you and your spouse should have the understanding that this process can take months or even years to fully sort itself out.
 In moving towards forgiveness and renewed trust, couples often find taking “baby steps” towards greater intimacy to be helpful.
 This can include things like date nights, going away for the weekend together, and writing letters to each other.

 Get It In Writing: If you separated or even filed for divorce after learning your spouse cheated, but now the two of you are working through your issues, you may want to explore the legal option of having a reconciliation agreement put in place.
 A reconciliation agreement is a specific type of post-nuptial agreement that spells out how assets and debts would be divided in the event of a divorce.
 By entering into a reconciliation agreement, the spouse considering divorce can agree to remain married and dismiss any pending divorce case in exchange for a promise addressing the property distribution in the event of a divorce, so long as it is not completely inequitable.
 In this way, a reconciliation agreement can provide incentive and add gravitas to the decision you have made to try and save your marriage.

 Are you dealing with the aftermath of adultery and wondering what your legal options are?
 Whether you wish to pursue reconciliation, or have made the decision to divorce, we can help.
-Please contact us to schedule your free attorney consultation.
+Please contact us to schedule your initial attorney consultation.